soffes/blog/published/2008-10-08-being-19-with-a-career-sucks/being-19-with-a-career-sucks.markdown

 ---
-title: Being 19 with a Career Sucks
+tags:
-categories: life
+- life
 ---

+# Being 19 with a Career Sucks

 So I'm 19 years old in case you didn't know.
 When I was 18, I moved across the country from Louisville, KY to Oklahoma City, OK for a sweet job.
 That was pretty crazy.
 I love my job at [LifeChurch.tv](http://www.lifechurch.tv/) on the [Digerati Team](http://lifechurch.tv/digerati/).
 While I've been here I worked on some pretty amazing projects like the [LifeChurch.tv website](http://www.lifechurch.tv/), [One Prayer](http://oneprayer.com/), and the [YouVersion Bible App](http://youversion.com/iphone) for the iPhone.